 Some of the Apple engineers involved in this technology filing such as Bruno Sommers appear to have been a part of Apple’s AR/VR platform development.
 Other inventor named in the patent, Rahul Nair is currently the prototyping engineer with the ARKit group at Apple.

-“embodiments of a spatial audio navigation system may also be implemented in VR/MR systems implemented as head-mounted displays (aka Apple Smart glasses) that include location technology, head orientation technology, and binaural audio output; speakers integrated in the HMD may be used as the binaural audio device, or alternatively an external headset may be used as the binaural audio device. “
+“embodiments of a spatial audio navigation system may also be implemented in VR/MR systems implemented as head-mounted displays (aka Apple Smart glasses) that include location technology, head orientation technology, and binaural audio output; speakers integrated with the HMD may be used as the binaural audio device, or alternatively an external headset may be used as the binaural audio device. “

 Broadly the idea is to implement the functionality in any device or system that includes binaural audio output and that provides head motion and orientation tracking.